gwsmedia/YASCL/README.md

 **loop**
 default: `false`
 Whether the carousel loops or not.
-If set to false, the carousel will hide the relevant arrow button once the end of beginning of the slider is reached.
+If set to false, the carousel will hide the relevant arrow button once the beginning or end of the slider is reached.

 **draggable**
 default: `true`